Norgreen/FRT-Media-Framing-Thesis/README.md

 Contains all documents of written permission from the media outlets + article agreements.
 Note that there are fewer documents than media outlets, as some outlets are owned by the same parent company.

 NOTE: As the repository has been made publicly available, emails containing permissions from outlets have been removed.
-The Appendix 1 is not deleted.
+As such, the Appendix 1 folder has been deleted.

 ### Appendix 2: UBVA
 Contains the email correspondance with UBVA (Udvalget Til Beskyttelse Af Videnskabeligt Arbejde).
 These were further consulted in relation to the Copyright Act.

+NOTE: As the repository has been made publicly available, email correspondance with UBVA has been removed.
+As such, the Appendix 2 folder has been deleted.

 ## Appendix 3: Webscrapers
 Contains scripts for all 14 webscraper developed for extracting data for each for the media outlets having granted their permission.